 When will the building reopen to the public?
 Are meeting rooms available?

-The Library reopened to public on Monday, June 22.
-The large meeting room and the lower level classroom are available for walk-in use, or reservations.
-The large meeting room seats up to 4 people from multiple households and the classroom seats up to 10 people from multiple households.
+The Library reopened to the public on Monday, June 22, 2020.
+The small meeting room, large meeting room and the lower level classroom are available for walk-in use, or reservations.
+The small meeting room seats up to 4 people from multiple households, the large meeting room seats up to 4 people from multiple households, and the classroom seats up to 10 people from multiple households.
+The Carnegie Building, located at 451 E Mitchell, can be reserved for up to 25 people from multiple households.